discourse/discourse-developer-docs/docs/03-code-internals/19-service-objects.md

 # Testing

 To simplify testing, custom RSpec matchers have been added.
 It’s also considered a best practice to always follow the same structure.
+Remember to test the caller class too.
+If your service is called from a controller, for example, that controller should be tested with a request spec.
+Following the various outcome blocks will help to know what to test.
 Here is how we could test our `User::UpdateUsername` service:
 ```ruby
 RSpec.describe User::UpdateUsername do
   describe described_class::Contract, type: :model do